 Even though Fortnite: Battle Royale is played in 20-minute sessions, another session can instantly follow, so it’s easy to binge-play, as it is to binge-watch Netflix or YouTube.

-In the fight over Battle, it’s easy for forget about balance and that kids also need to get exercise, converse with family, etc. According to child psychologists, setting limits on screen use and content is essential for kids to become well-rounded, self-directed, durable adults.
+In the fight over Battle, it’s easy to forget about balance and that kids also need to get exercise, converse with family, etc. According to child psychologists, setting limits on screen use and content is essential for kids to become well-rounded, self-directed, durable adults.

 In family studies where parents do set boundaries, “Kids got better sleep, lowered their risk of obesity, and got better grades.
 Plus teachers saw better behavior and less aggressive behavior in classroom,” according to media addiction expert and developmental psychologist Douglas Gentile, speaking at the Children’s Screen-Time Action Network conference.